Skip to main content

 Biography

-Kiel’s work in museums has included co-curating Indigenous Chicago at the Newberry Library (September 2024 to January 2025), and Native Truths: Our Voices, Our Stories, a permanent exhibition at the Field Museum that opened in 2022.
-Additionally, they serve on the scholarly advisory committee for the new Wisconsin History Center, opening in 2026.
-As an advocate, Kiel has testified before the U.S. House of Representatives, Committee on Natural Resources, submitted an expert witness report in regards to Oneida Nation v.
-Village of Hobart (2020), and currently serves on the Illinois Holocaust and Genocide Commission.
+Kiel is a recipient of the Andrew W. Mellon Foundation’s New Directions Fellowship (2025–2027) and is currently working on a book entitled Power over the Land: A New History of the American Midwest.
+Their work in museums has included co-curating Indigenous Chicago at the Newberry Library (September 2024 to January 2025), and Native Truths: Our Voices, Our Stories, a permanent exhibition at the Field Museum that opened in 2022.
+Additionally, they serve on the scholarly advisory committee for the new Wisconsin History Center, opening in September 2026.
+As an advocate, Kiel has testified before the U.S. House of Representatives, Committee on Natural Resources, and submitted an expert witness report in regards to Oneida Nation v.
+Village of Hobart (2020).

 Affiliated Programs